 Yes, materials in Historical & Special Collections are open to all researchers regardless of academic affiliation.
-For access to the Law School Library general collection, please consult the library’s Access Privileges Department.
+For access to the Law School Library general collection, please visit the Admission to the Library webpage.

 - How do I set up a reading room appointment?

-Please fill out our appointment request form.
-Once we have received your appointment request, someone will be back in touch with you to confirm both the scheduling and that your requested material is available.
+Fill out our appointment request form!
+Once we have received your appointment request, someone will contact you to confirm both the scheduling and that your requested material is available.
 In addition to filling out an appointment request form, all researchers must request materials through HOLLIS Special Request.

 - Do I need to request items in advance of my visit?

 Yes, researchers must request material in advance of their visit as the reading room is open only by appointment.
-Appointments for modern manuscripts and visual materials require two business days advance notice; all other materials may be requested one business day in advance.
+Appointments require two business days advance notice.

 - Are laptops and scanners permitted in the Reading Room?

 Laptops and tablets are permitted; flatbed scanners are not.
-For further information, please see our Reading Room Policies.
-Researchers may request to borrow a laptop while working in the Root Room.
-There are also two public desktop computers available for use, but researchers are not permitted to consult Historical & Special Collections material while seated at the desktop computers.
+For further information, please see our reading room policies.
+There is one public desktop computer available for use, but researchers are not permitted to consult Historical & Special Collections material while seated at the desktop computer.

 - Is there wireless access for my laptop?

 The entire Law School campus is wireless accessible.
 Visitors to campus may access wireless Internet by using the “Harvard Guest” network.
-Please see Information Technology Service’s website for detailed information on guest wireless instructions.
+Please see Harvard Law School Information Technology Service’s detailed information on guest wireless instructions.

 - How much storage space is available to researchers?